 Keeping driving traffic to your e-commerce website is highly important because each visitor can turn into a buyer.
 For online stores, traffic will come in through different channels, and these media or channels are divided into three categories: owned, paid, and earned media.

-What is owned, paid, and earned media?
+What are owned, paid, and earned media?

-Owned, paid, and earned media are also known as channels and often integrated with various marketing strategies to increase traffic to your website.
+Owned, paid, and earned media are also known as channels and are often integrated with various marketing strategies to increase traffic to your website.
 Though these three types of medium sound different, they all have the same purpose of building brand awareness, and growing sales.